Winter is a great time of year to relax indoors, warm and dry to catch up on your garden reading and plan for the upcoming food growing season.

 Nowadays you may get a physical mailing once a month, bimonthly or once a season (four times a year), or you can get issues digitally and read them on a computer, tablet, phone or e-reader.
 As with any other interest, you can spend hundreds of dollars a year just on magazine subscriptions if you find some that you enjoy reading.

-I do not personally subscribe to any magazines right now.
 Through my public library I have access to RBDigital and the best gardening magazine there seems to be Mother Earth News.
 There are articles in there that are more geared towards homesteads where people grow not only vegetables and fruit but also raise livestock (chickens, goats, pigs, even cows).
 And some articles on energy conservation and the environment.